 Mr Kather has acted several times as an arbitrator at the International Criminal Court.
-He is a member of the German Association for Intellectual Property and Copyright, the European Patent Lawyers Association, the German Association for Computer Technology, the Association of Intellectual Property Experts and the German-British Jurists’ Association.
+He is a member of the German Association for Intellectual Property and Copyright, the European Patent Lawyers Association, the German Association for Computer Technology, the Association of Intellectual Property Experts, and Law and the German-British Lawyers’ Association.

 Mr Kather is listed in various rankings as one of the leading IP litigators in Germany.

 The team has been working together for many years and combines its experience and knowledge in IP litigation.
-Our lawyers bring together the experience of a boutique law firm and that of large international law firms, such as Linklaters, Bird & Bird and Hogan Lovells, pooling the best of both worlds into one team.
-For each mandate, we form a tailor-made team that advises and represents our clients in the field of patent law at the highest level.
+In the past year, Kather Augenstein has welcomed two new associates to its team – both of them moving from international law firms.
+The Kather Augenstein team now comprises six partners – the most recently promoted of which is Sören Dahm – seven associates and one of counsel lawyer, and communicates with clients in German, English, French, Italian and Spanish.
+Our lawyers bring together the experience of a boutique law firm and that of large international law firms, pooling the best of both worlds in one team.
+For each mandate we form a tailor-made team that advises and represents our clients in the field of patent law at the highest level.
 All our partners have a great deal of expertise in all areas of intellectual property.

 Kather Augenstein’s work focuses on patents, trademarks, designs and unfair competition.
-Our lawyers enforce IP rights in all technical fields, in particular telecommunications, automotive, electrical engineering, automotive, pharmaceuticals, medical technology, biotechnology, nanotechnology, mechanical engineering, chemistry and many more.
+Our lawyers enforce IP rights in all technical areas, including telecommunications, electrical engineering, automotive, pharmaceuticals, medical technology, biotechnology, nanotechnology, engineering and chemistry.

 One of our core competences is to prepare complex technical issues in a way that is comprehensible for the technical layman.
 Our profession also faces the challenge of the future Unified Patent Court, a completely new system with no established legal principles or precedents.
 Together with associate foreign law firms, we have considered the subject thoroughly and examined the new law from different national sides.
-Since the role of judges will be even more decisive at the Unified Patent Court than it is in any existing system, our role as translators of technical facts will become even more important.
-Kather Augenstein’s partners are qualified to be a judge at the new Unified Patent Court – expertise that benefits our clients.
+Since the role of judges will be even more decisive at the Unified Patent Court than it is in any existing system, our role as translators of technical facts will also become even more important.

 Our organisation structure means that the team is extremely flexible and gives full attention to each mandate – something all clients can rely on.
 Kather Augenstein works exclusively in litigation as the team’s area of expertise is contentious disputes and overarching coordination – national and international.
-Further, the team has extensive experience with arbitration, and our lawyers are frequently appointed as arbitrators and are thus familiar with the other side of the bench.
+Further, the team has extensive experience with arbitration.
+Our lawyers are frequently appointed as arbitrators and are thus familiar with the other side of the bench.

-For international legal disputes, our lawyers work seamlessly with similarly experienced firms worldwide and have vast experience in coordinating international legal disputes for their clients.
+For international legal disputes, our lawyers work seamlessly with similarly experienced firms around the world and have vast experience in coordinating international legal disputes for their clients.